-A 24 hour period of activity that included significant fault activity and fracture stimulation was selected for energy release rate analysis (Figure 7).
-Three individual fracture treatment stages took place during this 24 hour period (Figure 8).
+A 24-hour period of activity that included significant fault activity and fracture stimulation was selected for energy release rate analysis (Figure 7).
+Three individual fracture treatment stages took place during this 24-hour period (Figure 8).
 The first stage was adjacent to the fault and released energy was focused along the fault zone with strike-slip source mechanism events.
-Strike-slip events continued to occur along the fault zone for the remainder of the 24 hour time interval.
+Strike-slip events continued to occur along the fault zone for the remainder of the 24-hour time interval.
 The two subsequent treatment stages were located an adequate distance away from the fault to avoid diversion of pumped fluid and proppant into the fault zone.
-The recorded microseismicity was comprised almost entirely of events with a dip-slip source mechanism and a only minor amount of strike-slip events continuing from stimulation of the fault during the previous stage.
+The recorded microseismicity was comprised almost entirely of events with a dip-slip source mechanism and only a minor amount of strike-slip events continuing from stimulation of the fault during the previous stage.
 The resulting energy release rates (Table 1, slope 1b, 2b) are initially high and reduce gradually until the treatment is complete, at which time the energy release rate is very low.
-The dip-slip mechanism events are isolated to pumping time and are therefore mechanically dependent while strike-slip mechanism events are distributed throughout the 24 hour period, including time between pumping, and are therefore mechanically independent.
-This further substantiates the effectiveness of separating event populations by source mechanism to differentiate between fracture stimulation and fault activation.
+The dip-slip mechanism events are isolated to pumping time and are therefore mechanically dependent

-Figure 7.
-Map of microseismicity generated during a 24 hour period.
-Events are sized by moment magnitude and colored by source mechanism.
+Figure 7 Map of microseismicity generated during a 24-hour period.
+Events are sized by moment magnitude and coloured by source mechanism.
 Red events are dip-slip associated with fracture stimulation and blue events are strike-slip related with fault activation.
-Grid squares are 500' x 500'.
+Grid squares are 500' x 500 ft.

-Figure 8.
-Normalized cumulative energy released during the selected 24 hour period.
-Pumping during stage A created a large amount of fault related microseismicity and very little fracture stimulation.
+Figure 8 Normalized cumulative energy released during the selected 24-hour period.
+Pumping during stage A created a large amount of fault-related microseismicity and very little fracture stimulation.
 Later stages (B and C) were effective at stimulating natural fractures.